 Sam wanted to make his announcement following the combine, but as rumors started to swirl during the Senior Bowl and intensified in the weeks after, Bragman and Zeigler weren’t sure the story was going to hold.
 A text message from a media member to Zeigler on Saturday night forced Sam to move his announcement from Monday to Sunday.
 It wasn’t ideal, but Sam still got to tell his story on his terms, which is all he wanted.

-Zeigler said Sam wanted his orientation out for transparency.
+Zeigler said Sam wanted his orientation out there so teams knew exactly what they were getting.
 They could take the temperatures of their locker rooms and decide if he was going to be a good fit.
 There wouldn’t be any rumors or guessing games.
 Sam would sit in front of these GM’s and coaches and there wouldn’t be any surprises.
 NFL teams would know exactly what they were getting.

 And Zeigler thinks that will be the end of it.